kcamacho1/ki-wellness/docs/development/USERNAME_VALIDATION.md

-# 🚫 Username Validation - KI Wellness Protection
+# 🚫 Username Validation - Ki Wellness Protection

 ## ✅ **Successfully Implemented**

-Your KI Wellness application now prohibits any users from having usernames that contain 'kiwellness' in any form (with or without spaces, underscores, and numbers).
+Your Ki Wellness application now prohibits any users from having usernames that contain 'kiwellness' in any form (with or without spaces, underscores, and numbers).

 ## 🎯 **What's Protected**